Harvi-D/Periodic-Tables/README.md

 ### New Reservation
 ![New Reservation](/front-end/screenshots/new-reservation.png)

 This is the form that allows workers to create a new reservation for a customer.
-All inputs are required and validated based on the hours and days that the restaurant operates, the party size in comparison to the table capacity, and ensures that the requested date is made for a past date.
+All inputs are required and validated based on the hours and days that the restaurant operates, the party size, and ensures that the requested date is made for a past date.

 Once submitted the user will be redirected to the dashboard, and the new reservation will be displayed on the date requested.
 The cancel button will return users to the previous screen, and the reset button will return all inputs to their initial empty state.